 This course is an introduction to the tools and concepts of creating and manipulating images with digital technology.
 It introduces students to compositing, drawing tools, digital photography and basic filters, and covers the basics to intermediate techniques.
 The primary software application is Adobe Photoshop.
-Instruction is project-based and relies on class critique.
+Instruction is project based and relies on class critique.
 Students also learn to recognize digital equivalents of traditional art styles, techniques, and forms.
+This course has a lab fee.